 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Number of biannual monitoring and evaluation G-CET reports on communication in government produced Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Reports to be presented at MANCO/EXCO meetings on communication in government Assumptions: Factors that are accepted as true and certain to happen without proof All information to complete the reports will be available from government departments Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable Two biannual G-CET reports on communication in government to be produced and presented at MANCO/ EXCO meetings CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of four reports produced and presented at MANCO/EXCO meetings Source/collection of data: Describes where the information comes from and how it is collected Information comes from various communication units in government
+Percentage of requested key messages produced (excluding weekends, public holidays and holiday periods) Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+Key messages are statements that succinctly communicate government's stance on issues affecting it and the country.
+Key messages extract prominent aspects of a government programme, issue or report and are used to contribute to consistency in government communication.
+Assumptions: Factors that are accepted as true and certain to happen without proof All requests will be produced Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 100% of key messages requests produced CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Number of key messages produced calculated against the number of key messages requested to determine the percentage achieved Source/collection of data: Describes where the information comes from and how it is collected Background, supporting and briefing documents, including complementary desktop research, inform the key messages.
+Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative

-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorate: Government Communication Monitoring and Evaluation (GCME) Who is responsible for collecting the data?
-D: GCME Who is responsible for checking and verifying the data captured?
-CD: Policy and Research Means of verification (evidence) Two biannual G-CET reports produced and presented at MANCO/EXCO meetings Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Late submissions from departments and non-reporting of project information INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Policy and Research
+Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Directorate: CRC Who is responsible for collecting the data?
+D: CRC Who is responsible for checking and verifying the data captured?
+CD: Policy and Research Means of verification (evidence) Spreadsheet of the number of key messages requests received.
+Key messages produced.
+Proof of completed requests sent to clients.
+Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Insufficient supporting documentation supplied and human error in the capturing of information on the spreadsheet INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Policy and Research

-2.2.3 Percentage of key messages produced for key campaigns and government priorities (excluding weekends, public holidays and holiday periods)
+2.2.3 Percentage of requested opinion pieces produced (excluding weekends, public holidays and holiday periods)